FiloSottile/mostly-harmless/source/_posts/2013-01-19-why-mega-will-change-the-status-quo.markdown

 > This time I have the feeling that the bad guys win.

 P.S.
 I know that [JavaScript crypto is doomed](http://www.matasano.com/articles/javascript-cryptography/) but they are not going to MitM your connection to steal your Mega keys, really.

+P.P.S.
+If you read this far, you might enjoy [following me on Twitter](https://twitter.com/FiloSottile)